 The world has many names for the polar bear.
-According to www.polarbearsinternational.org, indigenous people, poets, and different tribes have all had names for the great white bear.
+Indigenous people, poets, and different tribes have all had names for the great white bear.
 Nanuk, Pihoqahiak, Tornassuk, Beliy Medved, Isbjorn, God’s Dog, Old Man in the Fur Cloak, and the White Sea Deer are all names for the polar bear.
 The polar bear is praised for its strength and wit; it is respected.
 Isbjorn is the name from Norway and Denmark, meaning The Ice Bear.
 Seems perfect!

 Celebrate The Ice Bears With Emergency Ice!

 Need some ice delivered to your next event?
-Reach out to Emergency Ice to schedule a delivery that is guaranteed to keep your event “chill” as the temperature starts to heat up.
+Schedule ice delivery that is guaranteed to keep your event “chill” as the temperature starts to heat up.
 Contact us to find out about delivery services in your area.